 Tom’s teaching and blues advocacy includes workshops, seminars, lectures and recitals delivered to learning institutions in the United Kingdom and mainland Europe.
 Before being appointed to LAU, Tom taught undergraduate modules at University of Salford and BIMM Manchester.

 As a guitarist and singer, Tom performs solo, with an acoustic duo and as part of an electric band.
 Tom’s solo acoustic work includes his own original Blues compositions and has led to performances at major music festivals around Europe, including major stages at the Glastonbury Festival of Contemporary Performing Arts, the Great British Rhythm & Blues Festival, and Blues Autour Du Zinc.
-Tom’s multiple national radio appearances include performances and documentaries for BBC Radio 4.
+Tom’s musical commissions include composing and performing the music for the HandelHendrix permanent exhibition in Mayfair, London, and Tom’s multiple national radio appearances include performances and documentaries for BBC Radio 4.